demisto/content/Packs/SplunkPy/Integrations/SplunkPy/README.md

 #### How to configure
 1. Configure the integration to fetch incidents (see the Integration documentation for details).
 2. *Enrichment Types*: Select the enrichment types you want to enrich each fetched notable with.
 If none are selected, the integration will fetch notables as usual (without enrichment).
-3. *Fetch notable events ES query*: The query for the notable events enrichment (defined by default).
-If you decide to edit this, make sure to provide a query that uses the \`notable\` macro.
-See the default query as an example.
+3. *Fetch events query*: The query for fetching events.
+The default query is for fetching notable events.
+You can edit this query to fetch other types of events.
+Note that to fetch notable events, make sure the query uses the \`notable\` macro.
 4. *Enrichment Timeout (Minutes)*:  The timeout for each enrichment (default is 5min).
 When the selected timeout was reached, notable events that were not enriched will be saved without the enrichment.
 5. *Number of Events Per Enrichment Type*: The maximal amount of events to fetch per enrichment type (default to 20).